-The English River watershed is grateful for the opportunity to be part of a new statewide watershed initiative, the Iowa Watershed Approach (IWA), which is bringing numerous organizations and institutions together to achieve the following goals:
+The English River watershed is part of a the Iowa Watershed Approach (IWA), a new statewide initiative bringing numerous organizations and institutions together to achieve the following:

 - Reduce flood risks